Culture of Ulster: Food and drink

 A dish from Ulster is the Ulster fry, usually served at breakfast.
 Also across Ulster dishes are found containing seafood, especially salmon and trout from County Donegal and County Down.

+Fifteens are a no-bake traybake from Ulster.
+The dessert gets its name from the recipe being made up of 15 digestive biscuits, 15 marshmallows and 15 glacé cherries.

+An apple and Mars Bar sandwich is often associated with Protestant, particularly Presbyterian, communities in Ulster.
+It is a quirky sweet combination that typically uses Granny Smith apples and Mars Bars thinly sliced, and buttered on brown, white or Veda bread.

+A Northern Irish pastie is a deep-fried patty made of minced pork or beef, potatoes, and onions, dipped in batter.

 A popular soft drink in Derry, parts of County Londonderry and parts of County Tyrone, as well as across County Donegal, is McDaid's Football Special, which is made in Ramelton.

+The most famous and widely-known whiskey from the province of Ulster is Bushmills.

+Dr Thomas Joseph Cantrell, invented ginger ale in Belfast in the 1850s.
+The original bottling plant was at Rosses Court.
+The ginger ale he invented was unlike the cloudy, fermented ginger beer that was common at the time.
+Cantrell's creation was a "golden" ginger ale, which was clear, sweet, and highly carbonated.

+Armagh Cider is a popular alcoholic cider, non-alcoholic versions have also been made.
+County Armagh is described as the "Orchard County", and it's Bramley apples bring out the fresh crisp flavor in the beverage.
+Producers include Armagh Cider Company and Long Meadow Cider.

+During Belfast's industrial golden era, brown lemonade was invented and thus popularized in shipyards such as Harland & Wolff and coal yards, such as John Kelly Limited.
+This mainly due to at the time, owners banned the use of alcohol consumption during work hours, which the brown lemonade served as a replacement.
+Brown lemonade has a very specific "job."
+It is the traditional accompaniment to a Saturday night Ulster stew or an Ulster fry.
+Because of its smoother, sweeter profile, it was seen as the perfect "digestive" soda to follow a heavy, salty meal.

 A famous ice cream made in Ulster is Morelli's, which is made near Portrush.
 Mullin's Icecream, made near Kilrea in the east of County Londonderry, is another famous Ulster icecream.
 In the south east of the province, Newry boasts 'Timoney's' ice cream on Canal Street, Warrenpoint has the famed 'Genoa' and Rathfriland on the hill is fortunate to host Graham's.

-A well-known sweet made in Ulster is Yellow Man, while a famous confectionery company is Oatfield Sweets Ltd., who were previously based in Letterkenny in County Donegal.
+A well-known sweet made in Ulster is Yellow Man (also known as "Yella Man"), while a famous confectionery company is Oatfield Sweets Ltd., who were previously based in Letterkenny in County Donegal.
 Oatfield, who were founded in 1927, were particularly famous for producing the Emerald sweet.